-Built in 1971, by Halter Marine Services of New Orleans, Louisiana (hull #314) as the Mister Harold for the Jackson Marine Corporation of Houston, Texas.
+Built in 1971, by Halter Marine Services Incorporated of New Orleans, Louisiana (hull #314) as the Mister Harold for the Jackson Marine Corporation of Houston, Texas.

-The tug is fitted with four fire stations.
-Her capacities are 134,5000 gallons of fuel oil, 2,000 gallons of lube oil, 23,300 gallons of potable water.
+Her electrical service is provided by two, 98kW generator sets.
+The tug's capacities are 134,5000 gallons of fuel oil, 2,000 gallons of lube oil, and 23,300 gallons of potable water.

 The tug's towing equipment consists of an INTERcon, double drum, towing winch.
 Equipped with 2,400(ft) of 2(in) towing wire, on each drum.
 As well as, an additional New England Trawler X1510 capstan.

 (Captain Eric Takakjian, Kyle Stubbs, Captain Brian Fournier)